 Louisiana Street is the strongest north/south connection in Old First Ward threading the connection from the Ellicot Neighborhood to the north and Silo City and the Buffalo River to the south.
 Here the DLW carves into the berm to create opportunities for active recreation on Louisiana Street, building on the character of active recreation on this corridor with Conway Park and the Ohio Street Kayak Launch.
 This link creates neighborhood amenities such as basketball courts, public restrooms, picnic/BBQ areas, and space for performances and movie screenings.

 Red Jacket Riverfront Natural Habitat Park is a special place to those who know of its nature trails, kayak launch, wildlife habitats, and seclusion.
 Here the DLW would move through it in a single swoop connected by straight lines so as not to deter from the existing park path system.
 The single swoop would encompass an extension of the existing water course where the native plant life and wildlife habitat can flourish.
 The DLW path on Smith Street would open up to an accessible deck where access to the water would be possible and encourage winter activity to occur.

-WANDERERS are encouraged to visit the DLW and to let the paths guide them through environements bolstered with native and wild vegetation, and to let their minds WANDER along the former rail line and all of the impact it has had on the shaping of Buffalo.
+Wanderers are encouraged to visit the DLW and to let the paths guide them through environments bolstered with native and wild vegetation, and to let their minds wander along the former rail line and all of the impact it has had on the shaping of Buffalo.